Skip to content

 3. Payment Through Dividends

 Dividends are payments to shareholders by the company using the company’s profits from a certain period.
 Directors have the entitlement to receive dividends if they hold shares in the company with the right to receive dividends.
-If you, as a director, receive dividends, the company does not have to pay superannuation on those dividends.
+If you, as a director, receive dividends, the company does not have to pay superannuation or PAYG withholding on those dividends.
 However, there are taxation consequences for you and the company if you receive dividends.

 The company will need to pay tax on any profits made.
-Likewise, you may receive a franking or imputation credit for the tax the company paid when issuing you with a dividend.
+Likewise, you may receive a franking or imputation credit for the tax the company paid when issuing you a dividend.
 If your income is such that the amount of the dividend you receive is being taxed at a lower rate than the company’s tax rate, the Australian Tax Office will refund you the difference.

 Alternatively, if your personal marginal income tax rate is higher than that of the company’s, you will only need to pay tax on the difference.
 It is important to get tax advice from your accountant before receiving any dividends.